• Skip to main content

 Are Tomatoes Bad for Acid Reflux and GERD?

 Tomatoes contain two acids: malic and citric.
-Both of these trigger acid reflux, especially in those particularly sensitive.
+Both of these trigger acid reflux, especially in those who are particularly sensitive.

 Many medications prevent or alleviate heartburn, but if you're sensitive to tomatoes, it's better to remove them from your diet entirely.
 Some people may find this difficult, but there are many substitutes, such as bell pepper paste and sauce.